flax-lang/flax/README.md

 - Deferred expressions (executes at end of current block scope)
 - Swift-like extensions to existing types
 - Generic Functions
+- C-style for loops
+- Range-based for loops

 -----------------------------------------------